SimarKareer/ViNL/README.md

 Once you have a locomotion policy (3) and navigation policy (4) you can evaluate our full approach (ViNL) with:
 `python legged_gym/scripts/play.py --task=aliengo_nav --map=<optionally specify a floorplan>`
 We provide a number of floorplans in `resources/maps`

+Helpful Tips:
+- You can set `RECORD_FRAMES=True` in `legged_gym/scripts/play.py` to record an episode to visually inspect.
+You can convert the folder of images into a video via `ffmpeg -framerate 50 -pattern_type glob -i '*.png' -frames:v 9999 -c:v libx264 -pix_fmt yuv420p <videoName>.mp4`

 ## Acknowledgements
 This repo is forked from legged gym.
 We rely on [rsl_rl](https://github.com/leggedrobotics/rsl_rl) for rl algorithm implementation and isaacgym as our simulator.
 For information about how to add new tasks, robots, etc see [legged_gym](https://leggedrobotics.github.io/legged_gym/)